Covid-19 - making the event safe

 Certain restrictions are in place for travellers arriving in England, and you should investigate which will apply to you.
 Full and up to date details are available on the UK Government website.

-You must adhere to the rules in place under the Red, Amber or Green system of restrictions applied to any country you have travelled through in the last ten days.
+You must adhere to the restrictions applied to any country you have travelled through in the last ten days.
 Exemptions are in place for a number of workers - please investigate the necessary steps on the UK Government website.
+(Note that the previous Red, Amber, Green system was simplified from 4 October 2021).

 What if a change in travel restrictions means you can't attend?

 The situation can change rapidly, and it is possible that an update to travel restrictions - either in your country of origin or at the UK border - may mean you are no longer able to attend.
-We hope this will not affect many delegates, as travellers from Amber and Red list countries may still travel to the UK with an appropriate quarantine or isolation period.
+We hope this will not affect many delegates, as travellers may still be able travel to the UK with an appropriate quarantine or isolation period.
 If a change in travel restrictions means a delegate can't complete quarantine in time for the event, we will provide a full refund.

 What if you have symptons of Covid, have received a positive test, or are required to isolate during the event?